• Home

 The history

 Festival Halle is more than a building—it is a place where people come together to learn, celebrate, and connect.
-Its restoration is essential to serving the diverse needs of our community and preserving a beautiful, elegant space for future generations.
+Rrestoring it is essential to meeting the diverse needs of our community and preserving a beautiful, elegant space for future generations.

 Save Festival Halle Community Committee